Functions in Python

 main() function.
 The program control jumps to the body of the

-"main() function called".
+"main() function called" to the console.
 The statement in line 10, calls the

 greet() function with an argument